Russification: In the Russian Federation (1991–present)

-The enforced Russification of Russia's remaining indigenous minorities continued in Russia after the collapse of the Soviet Union, especially in connection with urbanization and the declining population replacement rates (particularly low among the more western groups).
+The enforced Russification of Russia's remaining indigenous minorities continued in Russia after the collapse of the Soviet Union, especially in connection with urbanization and the declining population replacement rates, which are particularly low among the groups in the western Russia.
 As a result, several of Russia's indigenous languages and cultures are currently considered endangered.
-E.g. between the 1989 and 2002 censuses, the assimilation numbers of the Mordvins have totalled over 100,000, a major loss for a people totalling less than one million in number.
+Between the 1989 and 2002 censuses, over 100,000 Mordvins assimilated; as the Mordvin population totaled less than one million, this was considered a major loss.

 On 19 June 2018, the Russian State Duma adopted a bill that made education in all languages but Russian optional, overruling previous laws by ethnic autonomies, and reducing instruction in minority languages to only two hours a week.
 This bill has been likened by some commentators, such as in Foreign Affairs, to the policy of Russification.

 When the bill was still being considered, advocates for minorities warned that the bill could endanger their languages and traditional cultures.
-The law came after a lawsuit in the summer of 2017, where a Russian mother claimed that her son had been "materially harmed" by learning the Tatar language, while in a speech Putin argued that it was wrong to force someone to learn a language that is not their own.
-The later "language crackdown" in which autonomous units were forced to stop mandatory hours of native languages was also seen as a move by Putin to "build identity in Russian society".
+The law came after a lawsuit in the summer of 2017, when a Russian mother allegedly claimed that her son had been "materially harmed" by learning the Tatar language; commenting on this in a speech, Putin argued that it was wrong to force someone to learn a language that is not their own.
+The later "language crackdown", in which autonomous units were forced to stop mandatory hours of native languages, was also seen as a move by Putin to "build identity in Russian society".

-Protests and petitions against the bill by either civic society, groups of public intellectuals or regional governments came from Tatarstan (with attempts for demonstrations suppressed), Chuvashia, Mari El, North Ossetia, Kabardino-Balkaria, the Karachays, the Kumyks, the Avars, Chechnya, and Ingushetia.
-Although the Duma representatives from the Caucasus did not oppose the bill, it prompted a large outcry in the North Caucasus with representatives from the region being accused of cowardice.
+Protests and petitions against the bill by civic society, groups of public intellectuals, and regional governments came from Tatarstan (with attempts for demonstrations suppressed), Chuvashia, Mari El, North Ossetia, Kabardino-Balkaria, the Karachays, the Kumyks, the Avars, Chechnya, and Ingushetia.
+Although the Duma representatives from the Caucasus did not oppose the bill, it prompted a large outcry in the North Caucasus, with representatives from the region being accused of cowardice.
 The law was also seen as possibly destabilizing, threatening ethnic relations and revitalizing the various North Caucasian nationalist movements.
 The International Circassian Organization called for the law to be rescinded before it came into effect.
 Twelve of Russia's ethnic autonomies, including five in the Caucasus called for the legislation to be blocked.